EdenQwQ/maomaowm/README.md

 # Maomaowm

-This project is developed based on `dwl(0.5)` , adding many operation that supported in hyprland and a hyprland-like keybinds, niri-like scroll layout and sway-like scratchpad.
+This project is developed based on `dwl` , it is basically compatible with all `dwm` features.
+In addition, it is added many operation that supported in `hyprland`, such as `smooth and customizable animation`、`External configuration that can be hot overloaded`,`pin mode`,`maximize window` etc...

 See below for more features.

 # separate window layout for each workspace(tags), with separate workspace parameters
 ## support layout
-- tile(master)
+- tile
 - scroller
 - monocle
 - grid